storyfeet/dugi_bialan/content/grammar.md

 * Prefixes (PRE)
 * Atoms (ATOM)

-To aid the listener/reader each type of word is only used as 1 of these things, and does not get mixed as others.
+To aid the listener/reader, each type of word is only used as one of these things, and cannot be confused with the others.

 The particle types are marked with each word in the [word list](/word_list).
 Words without a marking are ATOMs